 Can I Leave a Facility if I Sign on for Voluntary Treatment After a 5150 Ends?

-If you sign on for continued voluntary treatment at the end of the 5150 hold, you have the same rights as any voluntary patient and can leave the facility upon giving notice to a member of the facility’s staff.
+If you sign on for continued voluntary treatment at the end of the 5150 hold, you have the same rights as any voluntary patient.
+You can leave the facility upon giving notice to a member of the facility’s staff.

 Can I Leave the Facility if Placed on a 5250 Hold?